directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson29.md

 In the previous video, I talked about the heated argument between the brother and sister and how stressed their mother looked. <br/>
 Now, let's talk about what we can infer from this image.<br/>
 <br/>
-The mother seems distressed, but sibling fights are common, especially with kids close in age. <br/>
+The mother seems distressed, but sibling fights are common, especially among kids close in age.<br/>
 I'm sure any parent with young children could relate to this image.<br/>
 They're sitting about a meter apart, which suggests she may have tried to separate them. <br/>
 Both kids seem strong-willed, so this argument could potentially turn into an all-out physical brawl.<br/>